elenabortolato/APAFA/README.md

 APAFA/
-├── sampler.R # Core Gibbs sampler implementing the APAFA model ├── simulate_data.R # Example script that  runs a  simulation study ├── workflow.Rmd #
-├── workflow.md # vignette
+├── sampler.R # Core Gibbs sampler implementing the APAFA model ├── simulate_data.R # Example script that  runs a  simulation study ├── workflow.Rmd # explains in detail how to use the method ├── workflow.md #
 │
 ├── simulations/ # Code + results to reproduce simulation studies (Section 2)
 │ ├── run_simulations.R # Driver script for running the full set of simulation scenarios